-The primary purpose of a business plan is to show investors, lenders and other potential stakeholders how your company plans to make a profit.
-Profit is important, but it's far from the only thing that matters when you start a business, experts say.
+Having a plan to make a profit is important, but it's far from the only thing that matters when you start a business, experts say.

-"Business plans can be helpful tools to clarify ... business activities, [but] they ... encourage entrepreneurs to focus on what they are going to do," said Alan Williams, co-author of "The 31 Practices" (LID Publishing Inc., 2014).
+"Business plans … encourage entrepreneurs to focus on what they are going to do," said Alan Williams, co-author of "The 31 Practices" (LID Publishing Inc., 2014).
 "This overlooks two more important questions: 'why' – why it exists and why employees would want to get out of bed in the morning, and 'how' – the values of the business, what it stands for, how people representing the business will behave."

 Williams noted that entrepreneurs should take time to identify and articulate their business's core values and purpose, which will serve as your organization's compass for decision making at all levels.
 Williams' co-author, Alison Whybrow, said that this "compass" can be discovered by having an honest, open conversation with your team.

 The key to business success is having a clear vision of what you want to accomplish as a company, experts say.
-But before you write a business plan, you should come up with three to five key strategies that will enable you to achieve that vision, advised Evan Singer, general manager of SBA loan service SmartBiz.
+But before you write a business plan, you should come up with three to five key strategies that will enable you to achieve that vision, advised Evan Singer, CEO of SmartBiz, a provider of SBA loans.

 "Sometimes, less is more," Singer said.
 "It's far better to do three things very well versus 10 things not so well."

-"Start [answering] 'what ifs,'" said Alex Muller, CEO of retail mobile engagement platform GPShopper.
+"Start [answering] 'what ifs,'" said Muller.
 "If I sell this product at this price point, and this is the cost of client acquisition, what rates of return can I get?
 When you're done building [and testing] the business model, then you can go back [and] write a business plan."

-By painting a picture of the customer and then looking internally at your company, you can determine if what you have to offer is the most attractive to the type of client you want, Leboff said.
-If not, you may need to change your offering or define your target market differently.
+If what you offer isn't the most attractive to the type of client you want, you may need to change your offering or define your target market differently, Leboff added.